thunderdust/Solaris/catalog.md

 6. Use the tracking function in the order system of Solaris, sales representatives are able to check the real-time delivery status of any order of his clients.
 He only needs to enter the order series number, and all the information he needs will be presented, with frequent updates.
 He can also choose to receive a notification in the application when an order he is in charge of has been safely delivered to the customer.

-7. Use the training system of Solaris to help fresh sales representatives obtain required professional knowledge.
+7. Use the training system of Solaris to help fresh sales representatives obtain professional knowledge required.
 The training includes sales training, general IT knowledge training, and laptop knowledge training.
 The grades of training can be used as an index for evaluating new employees as well.